rubbycool/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ### :white_check_mark: 9.
 Update #1
 Update the class `Rectangle` by updating the public method `def update(self, *args):` by changing the prototype to `update(self, *args, **kwargs)` that assigns a key/value argument to attributes:
 * `**kwargs` can be thought of as a double pointer to a dictionary: key/value
-    * As Python doesn’t have pointers, `**kwargs` is not literally a double pointer – describing it as such is just a way of explaining its behavior in terms you’re already familiar with
+    * As Python doesn't have pointers, `**kwargs` is not literally a double pointer, describing it as such is just a way of explaining its behavior in terms you are already familiar with
 * `**kwargs` must be skipped if `*args` exists and is not empty
 * Each key in this dictionary represents an attribute to the instance